-On the back of the charging board, there is a metal shrapnel in contact with the button battery.
+On the back of the charging board, there is a metal dome in contact with the button battery.

-Connect the negative terminal of the button battery to the negative metal shrapnel that supplies power to the earbud.
+Connect the negative terminal of the button battery to the negative metal dome that supplies power to the earbud.

 Silkscreen 761PK4U1 integrated battery protection IC.

 The sensor for in-ear detection enables you to listen to the sound when you put on the earbud, and automatically pause the music when you take off the earbud.